richardschoen/workwithibmipdm/README.md

 There may be a few others I have not listed yet.....

 # PC Requirements
-Windows 7 and above.
+Windows 10 and above.
 So far only tested on Windows 10 and 11.

-App is .Net 6 so no special .Net runtimes or frameworks should be needed.
+App is based on .Net 9 so no special .Net runtimes or frameworks should be needed other than the app package.

 # Source sequence numbers and source dates
+❗ Source sequence numbers and source date are NOT kept when a source member is replaced.
 ```
-Note: If you use Work with IBM i to download and edit source members, line
+If you use Work with IBM i to download and edit source members, line
 numbers and source dates are NOT preserved.
 We're assuming you're stepping
 in to the brave new world of using PCs to edit your source members where
-binary changes and git can show you exactly what has changed instead of
+binary changes and Git can show you exactly what has changed instead of
 relying on source sequence numbers and dates which are outdated methods
-of tracking source changes.
+for tracking source changes.
 ```

 # Feedback